woooocoder/boulder-flash/README.md

 ## Clone the Repo (Steps below)
 ### Run the front end:
 1. Open a shell and go to root directory
+2. Enter the following command "npm i"
-2. Enter the following command "npm run start"
+3. Enter the following command "npm run start"
 ### Run the backend:
 1. Open another shell and go to ./server directory
+2. 2.
+Enter the following command "npm i"
-2. Enter the following command "npm run start"
+3. Enter the following command "npm run start"